steffanchyzak/github-slideshow/_posts/0000-01-02-steffanchyzak.md

 layout: slide
 title: "Welcome to our Steffan Chyzak's slide!"
 ---

-This is Steffan Chyzak's slide.
+This is my awesome slide.
 Use the left arrow to go back!